burger

 550 5.7.1 user123@infomaniak.ch...
 Access denied - bogus HELO [1] …

-Check the configuration of your mail server to ensure it uses a correct HELO parameter when establishing the SMTP connection.
+Check the configuration of your mail server so that it uses a correct HELO parameter when establishing the SMTP connection.

 Link to this FAQ: